Retirement Income Planning

 There are over 20 factors to consider regarding retirement income planning.
 These include:

-1. Early losses sinking a portfolio irreparably, often called “sequence of returns” risk.
-The loss of a few tenants one’s rental units causes the same pain.
+1. Early losses sink a portfolio irreparably, often called “sequence of returns” risk.
+The loss of a few tenants of one’s rental units causes the same pain.

-2. A healthcare need, especially long-term care, may be devastating financially.
+2. A healthcare need, especially long-term care, can be financially and emotionally devastating.

 3. Unexpectedly raising a grandchild may impact one’s health and finances.

 4. Living a long time brings on a host of issues.
-My Dad and Uncle lived into their mid-90's and my Mom's sister is 100 years old, so I know.
+My Dad and Uncle lived into their mid-90s and my Mom's sister to 103years old, so I know.

 5. People can make bad decisions as they age or experience elder abuse.